-As I wrote in my recommendation above of the 25C Continental Grand Prix 5000 TL, it’s about the best aero fit for the modern 19C rim brake whose outside widths are 27mm to 27.5mm and 21C disc brake wheels whose outside widths are 28-30mm.
-Perhaps they benefited from being the last one to the party and could adjust their 25C size to what they saw going on with rim widths.
+As I wrote in my recommendation above of the 25C Continental Grand Prix 5000 TL, it’s about the best aero fit for the modern 19C rim brake wheelset whose outside widths are 27mm to 28mm and 21C disc brake wheels whose outside widths are 28-30mm.
+Perhaps they benefited from being one of the last one to the party and could adjust their 25C size to what they saw going on with rim widths.

 I give you these guidelines, examples, and this 1000-word section on tire-rim aerodynamics to help you navigate to the right choice for your situation.
 I pray that you won’t send me with your “how aero” questions about your wheelset and the tires you are considering.
 I’m just not equipped to answer them and do other reviews, ride my bike, do my job, and even see my family from time to time.

-I did do a Know’s Notes write-up here that predated the Conti GP5K TL and gave some different tire and rim combination examples in a chart.
+I did do a Know’s Notes write-up here that predated the Conti GP5K TL and Schwalbe Pro One TLE but gave some different tire and rim combination examples in a chart.
 Take a look there for some specific guidance.
 Thanks.

-I wish I could offer you a relative ranking on this topic of durability.
-While I and most roadies I know are frugal and are always looking for a good deal, I will always pick a better performing everyday tire over a longer lasting one that doesn’t perform as well.
+I wish I could give you a relative ranking on this topic of durability.
+While I and most roadies I know are frugal and are always looking for a good deal, I will always pick a better performing everyday tire over a long-lasting one that doesn’t perform as well.
 Spending $20 more per tire to get better performance for even 1000 miles or 20-40 rides is a no brainer for me.

 PRICE – THE CRITERIA THAT MATTERS TO ALL ROADIES